JohnGreco192/Free_GenAI_Bootcamp_2025/Sentence Constructor/Claude/prompt.md

 -Provide words in their dictionary form, student needs to figure out conjugations and tenses
 ### Sentence Strucutre
-- Do not provide particles in teh sentence strucutre -Do not provide tense or conjugations in the sentence structure
+- Do not provide particles in teh sentence strucutre
+- Do not provide tense or conjugations in the sentence structure
 - Suggest sentence structure using placeholder patterns
 Example: [verb] + [article] + [noun] + [location]
 ### Clues and Considerations
 - Try and provide a non nested bulleted list
--Talk about the vocabulary but try to leave out the French words because the Student can refer to teh vocabulary table
+- Talk about the vocabulary but try to leave out the French words because the Student can refer to teh vocabulary table
+- Do ot include tense or conjugiations in the clues and considerations

 ## Student Input:
 Where is the best place to bring a baby stoller on a rainy day?